sm634/LLM-AAP/README.md

-# watsonx.Rescue
+# LLM-APP
-Exploration of watsonx-ai LLMs to improve traditional methods of NLP models
+Exploration of an app with patterns for building LLM apps on top of LangChain.